quantumlib/Stim/doc/file_format_stim_circuit.md

 (The semantics of the negative indices into the measurement record match the semantics of negative indices into lists in Python.
 The reason negative indices are used is to make it possible to write loops.)
 It is an error to refer to a measurement result so far back that it would precede the start of the circuit.

+A sweep bit target refers to a column in a data table where each row refers to a separate shots of the circuit, and each column refers to configuration bits that vary from shot to shot.
+For example, when using randomized spin echo, the spin echo operations that actually occurred could be recording into a table.
+For example, `CNOT sweep[5] 1` says an X operation was applied (or should be applied) to qubit 1 for shots where the sweep bit in the column with index 5 is set.
+Sweep bits default to False when running in a context where no table is provided, and sweep bits past the end of the provided table also default to False.

 A Pauli target is a qubit target prefixed by a Pauli operation `X`, `Y`, or `Z`.
 They are used when specifying Pauli products.